diffalot/diff.mx/_posts/2016-11-23-first-thoughts-on-react.md

 hitting are problems that _many_ other people are hitting too.

-Here are the high points of what I needed to know about React, but didn't fully understand till i had someone more experienced help me understandVgq
+Here are the high points of what I needed to know about React, but didn't fully understand 'till I had someone who had already had the knowledge I was missing.

-1. every feature will have components, reducers, sagas, actions, constants, etc
+1. every feature will have components, reducers, sagas, actions, constants, services, etc
 1. you'll have root level `sagaCombiner.js`, `reducerCombiner.js` to add the redux specific state controllers to your main entrypoint (e.g.
    `src/index.js`)
 1. put each feature in a separate folder, this makes it easy to modularize components later and then share them among projects as npm modules
 1. `actions.js` is a set of functions that return the action objects so the